AdobeDocs/commerce-extensibility/src/pages/starter-kit/create-integration.md

 <InlineAlert variant="info" slots="text"/>

-By using an Adobe I/O Events for Commerce module version equal or greater to 1.6.0 you will benefit from some additional automated steps during the onboarding process.
+Using Adobe I/O Events for Commerce `1.6.0` or later will automate some steps of the onboarding process detailed in the following section.

 ### Download and configure the starter kit